The Representation Jensen-Shannon Divergence: Information Theory with Covariance Operators

-where $\lambda_i$ represents the $i$th eigenvalue of $\mathbf{K}_{X}$.
-The matrix-based entropy has been used as a building block for other matrix-based measures such as joint and conditional entropy, mutual information \cite{yu2019multivariate}, total correlation \cite{yu2021measuring} and divergences \cite{osorio2022representation}.
-Although this entropy functional bears resemblance with quantum Rényi and von Neumann entropies \cite{von2018mathematical}, the role and interpretation of the operators differ.
+This estimator of kernel-based representation entropy can be used in gradient-based learning \citep{sanchez2013iclr, sriperumbudur2015optimal}.
+Representation entropy has been used as a building block for other matrix-based measures, such as joint and conditional representation entropy, mutual information \citep{yu2019multivariate}, total correlation \citep{yu2021measuring}, and divergence \citep{osorio2022representation, bach2022information}.